Reed-Math241/denverweed/README.md

 <img src="man/figures/README-unnamed-chunk-8-1.png" width="75%" />

-gross sales by month, faceted by year and retail/medical
+now we’d like to see the difference in medical/retail sales over time, by month. here we plot gross sales by month, faceted by year and retail/medical

 ``` r
 ggplot(weed, aes(x = MONTH, y = GROSS_SALES)) +